How do I choose a reputable keepsake maker?

 Can any clothing be included?

 More or less.
-Sleep suits, pyjamas, t-shirts, tops, dresses (not tiered), trousers, rompers, vests, snowsuits, coats and jackets, shirts, school uniforms, sports kit, even blankets, burp cloths and larger bibs.
+Most baby clothing, sleep suits, pyjamas, t-shirts, tops, dresses (not tiered), trousers, rompers, vests, snowsuits, light coats and jackets, shirts, school uniforms, sports kit, even light blankets, burp cloths and larger bibs.
 I will always try to use everything you send but there are some things that don't work as well as others.
+Remember that lumpy clothing will make a lumpy quilt.

 If possible, please avoid the following: